-"I don't know.”
+"I don't know.
+I don’t have any experience with curse breaking.”
 He shifted a little, sitting up.
-"Now that you mention it though, I do feel a bit odd."
+"Now that you mention it, I do feel a bit odd."

 "Yes!"
 Rupin said, with some difficulty.
-He dropped to all fours, an upright stance now being impossible.
-"That's what it said: Once I had a bride, I would never change forms again."
+He dropped to all fours, an upright stance rapidly becoming impossible.
+"Or I thought…Leona, you DID want me to be a man, didn’t you?”

 Leona thought for a moment.
-She realized what it meant.
-Then she laughed; she didn't mean to, and she regretted it the instant it happened, but she laughed all the same.
-And then she cried.
+Then she laughed.
+She didn't mean to, and she regretted it right away, but she laughed all the same.
 "Oh Rupin," she said.
 "I'm sorry.
-I'm terribly…no, that's a lie, I'm not sorry.
+No, that's a lie: I'm not sorry.
 I'm just sorry for you.
 I'm afraid that's all I can do."

-If Rupin had an answer, it was lost forever.
-He stood up on all fours, shaking out his fur, flexing his long, powerful legs.
-His tail twitched back and forth agitated.
+If Rupin had an answer it was lost forever.
+He shook out his fur and flexed his long, powerful legs and tail.
 Tears welled up in his great green eyes.
-Leona, still naked, threw her arms around his neck and hung there, kissing the tears away.
+Leona, still naked, threw her arms around his neck and hung there, kissing them away.

-"Oh, my Beast," she said, stroking his fur.
+"Oh, my Beast," she said, stroking him.
 "How beautiful you are."

-They went over the frozen river, and into the shadows made by the trees and down into the valley, away from prying eyes, forever.
+They went over the frozen river and down into the valley, away from prying eyes.
 And that was where they would stay.